-According to our review results and the review report by other independent auditors, (please refer to the Other item), except for the financial reports of the non-significant subsidiaries and investments by equity method mentioned in the basis paragraph of the qualified opinion, if audited by us, may lead to adjustments to the consolidated financial reports.
-It is not found that the consolidated financial reports above have not been prepared in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and the "Interim Financial Reporting" of IAS 34 recognized and released by the Financial Supervisory Commission which may lead to the inability to properly express the consolidated financial status of Pan-International Industrial Corp. and its subsidiaries as of March 31, 2022 and 2021, and the consolidated financial position and the consolidated financial performance and consolidated cash flow for the period then ended.
+According to our review results and the review report by other independent auditors, (please refer to the "Other matters" paragraph), except for the financial reports of the non-significant subsidiaries and investments by equity method mentioned in the basis paragraph of the qualified opinion, if audited by us, may lead to adjustments to the consolidated financial reports.
+It is not found that the consolidated financial reports above have not been prepared in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and the "Interim Financial Reporting" of IAS 34 endorsed and issued into effect by the Financial Supervisory Commission which may lead to the inability to properly express the consolidated financial status of Pan-International Industrial Corp. and its subsidiaries as of March 31, 2023 and 2022, and the consolidated financial position and the consolidated financial performance and consolidated cash flow for the period then ended.